 - Allow your preschooler to have a special toy they can bring to help ease the anxiety.

 - Cut out little hearts out of paper to put in your pockets.
 When your child misses you, tell them to touch the heart in their pocket and you will feel it too through the hearts in your own pockets.

 - Along the same idea as the hearts, read them the book the Kissing Hand by Audrey Penn: “Whenever you feel lonely and need a little loving from home, just press your hand to your cheek and think, ‘Mommy loves you.
 Mommy loves you.”

-One last tip we wanted share is that if you are off work for an extended period of time, for example you have the summer off or are parental/maternity leave, we recommend leaving your child in daycare part time if you can.
-Staying in daycare one day a week will allow them to stay social and be with their friends, give you a bit of a break and most importantly, keep them in a bit of a daycare routine which will alleviate needing to make adjustments when they need to start daycare full time again.
+One last tip we wanted share is that if you are off work for an extended period of time, for example you have the summer off or are parental/maternity leave, we recommend leaving your child in childcare part time if you can.
+Staying in childcare one day a week will allow them to stay social and be with their friends, give you a bit of a break and most importantly, keep them in a bit of a childcare routine which will alleviate needing to make adjustments when they need to start childcare full time again.